bckohan/lahop-tracker/README.md

    *   ...
    *   n | 5553234444 | someoneelse@example.com
    *
-- Set the script up to run daily, by navigating to "Triggers" (clock icon) and
+- Set the script up to run daily, by navigating to "Triggers" (clock icon) and creating a new time based trigger.

 ## Capturing old HOPs